pinkpixel-dev/bibble/README.md

 Or explicitly request web search:
 ```
 > Can you search for information about TypeScript 5.0 features?
-🌐 Bibble will use web-search tool to find current information...
+🌐 Bibble will use the `web_search` tool to find current information...
 ```

 ### Environment Variables